 It’s tempting to go all out in advertising your vacancies with flashy graphics and paying more to get them in front of your audience online.
 If, however, candidates come to apply and find the process to be slow, laborious or out of date, then you run the risk of losing those quality candidates you’ve fought to acquire.

-90% of recruiters say that recruitment was candidate driven in 2015 (MRI Network Recruiter Sentiment Study) – This puts more emphasis than ever before on sustaining candidate satisfaction throughout the process.
+90% of recruiters say that recruitment was candidate-driven (MRI Network Recruiter Sentiment Study) – This puts more emphasis than ever before on sustaining candidate satisfaction throughout the process.
 If they’re frustrated with trying to apply, then they will head elsewhere.

 89% of Glassdoor users are actively looking for a job (Glassdoor) – Candidates are seeing reviews on Glassdoor of people, not just who’ve worked for the company, but who are specifically reviewing their recruiting experiences.
 Studying this feedback could tell you exactly when candidates are experiencing issues.
 Streamlining your application process will help resources like this become key to attracting available talent through the advocacy of previous candidates who’ve had good experiences.